LucasDelfino92/morrowindsharp/readme.md

 ### Is this guide compatible with OpenMW?

-No. No MWSE, no Morrowind Sharp.
+No. Many mods require MWSE to work.

 ### Is this mod compatible with Morrowind Sharp?